umn-asr/umn-asr.github.io/projects.markdown

 #### How Much Does This Class Cost?

-The Tuition And Fee Management System (TFMS) is the system-of-record for fees, tuition and other fees.
+The Tuition And Fee Management System (TFMS) is the system-of-record for tuition and fees paid by students.
 Used across all campuses to make sure students pay the right amount for their classes.

 ----